📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 publication icon

-Hughes JR (2020) FLASH Radiotherapy: Current Knowledge and Future Insights Using Proton-Beam Therapy. in International journal of molecular sciences
+Hughes J (2020) FLASH Radiotherapy: Current Knowledge and Future Insights Using Proton-Beam Therapy in International Journal of Molecular Sciences

 Description The aim of this award was to lay the technological foundations for the development of a laser-driven hybrid accelerator system (termed LhARA) delivering protons and other ions, which could be dedicated to the study of the biology at the molecular and cellular level.
 This is important in the development of a new ion beam facility that could be used to generate new strategies for the treatment of specific cancers using laser-generated ions.
-Through this funding, we successfully delivered a conceptual design report outlining LhARA, as well as utilising the proton beam therapy facility at the Clatterbridge Cancer Centre as a test bed for studying radiobiology.
-This work has now led to further funding (£2M) from UKRI where LhARA will now form a central part of the ion beam therapy research facility (ITRF), where the next generation of radiotherapy treatments for cancer will be developed.
+Through this funding, we successfully delivered a conceptual design report outlining LhARA, as well as utilising the proton beam therapy facility at the Clatterbridge Cancer Centre followed by the MC-40 cyclotron at the University of Birmingham as a test bed for studying radiobiology.
+This work led to further funding (£2M from September 2022-September 2024; ~£0.8M from October 2024-June 2025) from UKRI where LhARA will now form a central part of the ion beam therapy research facility (ITRF), where the next generation of radiotherapy treatments for cancer will be developed.

 URL https://www.ukri.org/news/researching-a-new-generation-of-technology-to-treat-cancer/